p16i/politics-and-business/README.md

 ## Acknowledgement
 - This project is built on top of [Webpack & React - Skeleton](https://github.com/keathley/webpack-react-skeleton).
-- We're appreciated help from Creden.co's crew and ... for supporting us in using APIs and increasing request allowance.
+- We appreciate help from Creden.co and ... for supporting us in using APIs and increasing request allowance.